apayu/irb-redis/README.md

-# irb-redis
+# irc-redis
-ird by Redis
+irc by Redis